RazMalka/Secure_Payment_with_Server_Identification/README.md

 # SPBF
-Secure payment with server identification using Eliptic protocol signature and key excange, encryption-decryption with Blowfish checking with SHA-256.
+Secure Payment with Server Identification using Elliptic Protocol Digital Signature and Key Exchange, Blowfish Cipher and SHA-256.